wwoods/job_stream/sphinx/main.rst

     machine1
     machine2
     #machine3  Commented lines will not be used
+    machine4 cpus=3  # Specify number of worker threads / processes on machine4

 Then ``job_stream`` may be configured to automatically run experiments on all un-commented machines in this hostfile by running: